 Rosa has also worked at the Mexican American Legal Defense and Educational Fund (MALDEF), the Community Development Technologies Center, the U.S. Census Bureau, and the Morris K. Udall Foundation.
 Early in her career, Rosa served as an Assistant Dean of Admission at Wesleyan University and Swarthmore College, where she worked to increase the representation of students of color on campus.
 As an educator, Rosa has provided academic counseling, coaching and mentoring to low-income students, immigrants, and students of diverse backgrounds and taught youth and adult learners in various educational settings.

-Rosa received her undergraduate degree in History and Latin American Studies at Wesleyan University.
+Rosa received her bachelor’s in History and Latin American Studies at Wesleyan University.
 She holds master’s degrees from Teachers College, Columbia University; the University of California at Los Angeles; and Baruch College, City University of New York.
-In 2015, she completed a Doctor of Education from the University of Pennsylvania’s Graduate School of Education.
-Rosa is a recipient of the Mellon Fellows in Teaching Program, the National Urban Fellows Program, and the Rawlings Leadership Fellowship.
+In 2015, she completed her Doctor of Education from the University of Pennsylvania.
+Rosa has authored and co-authored numerous publications related to advancing racial and economic justice in higher education and society and serves on the board of the Emerald Cities Collaborative.
 Rosa was born in East Los Angeles and is a proud daughter of Mexican immigrants.